diegommartinezr/eQTL_Detector/README.md

 ## Before start

-Make sure you have istalled Docker and Docker Compose if you don't have installed follow these steps.
+Make sure you have istalled Docker and Docker Compose.

 ## Data